-Monthly payments based on the adjusted gross income (AGI), family size, and poverty guidelines for a borrower's state of residence, rather than the amount of the loan.
+An income-driven repayment plan with a regular monthly payment amount based on the adjusted gross income (AGI), family size, and poverty guidelines for a borrower's state of residence, rather than the amount of the loan.
 Any debt remaining after 25 years of payments under IBR is forgiven (FFELP and Direct Loans).